Last updated on September 21st, 2023 at 12:38 pm

 Other factors

-In these cases, the worker bees and the queen will make no preparations for a successor or the continued existence of the current hive.
+The worker bees and the queen will make no preparations for a successor or the continued existence of the current hive.

 Reproduction

-This means that some of the hive’s occupants will begin to swarm despite ample space remaining in the nest.
+This means that some of the hive’s occupants will begin to swarm despite ample space in the nest.

-Normally occurring in spring during warm weather, the bees begin by putting the queen on a diet.
+Usually occurring in spring during warm weather, the bees begin by putting the queen on a diet.

 *Interesting fact – Most queens must fly over 250m to find a new location for the hive.